rubysec/ruby-advisory-db/README.md

 * `cvss_v2` \[Float\] (optional): The [CVSSv2] score for the vulnerability.
 * `cvss_v3` \[Float\] (optional): The [CVSSv3] score for the vulnerability.
 * `unaffected_versions` \[Array\<String\>\] (optional): The version requirements for the
-  unaffected versions of the Ruby library.
+  unaffected versions of the Ruby library or dialect.
 * `patched_versions` \[Array\<String\>\] (optional): The version requirements for the
-  patched versions of the Ruby library.
+  patched versions of the Ruby library or dialect.
 * `related` \[Hash\<Array\<String\>\>\] (optional): Sometimes an advisory references many urls and other identifiers.
 Supported keys: `cve`, `ghsa`, `osvdb`, and `url`
 * `notes` \[String\] (optional): Internal notes regarding the vulnerability's inclusion in this database.